 We have all seen the horror stories on TV: a “tenant” who quickly becomes a squatter and turns into a nightmare by not paying rent, not abiding by the house rules, and refusing to leave.
-These unfortunate situations oftentimes cause extreme hardship on the landlord.
-Even worst, oftentimes these horrible tenants damage the house, disrespect the property owner, harass other tenants or neighbors, stop paying the rent, and refuse to respond or cooperate.
+These unfortunate situations oftentimes cause extreme hardship for the landlord.
+Even worse, oftentimes these horrible tenants damage the house, disrespect the property owner, harass other tenants or neighbors, stop paying the rent, and refuse to respond or cooperate.

 Below is an FAQ on some best practices to deal with these types of situations.

 You can evict a tenant in Sacramento by following the proper legal process.
 Depending on the reason for the eviction and the duration of the tenancy, you would serve the tenant a 3-day, 30-day, or 60-day notice.
 If the tenant does not comply with the notice, you can file an eviction lawsuit.

 The best way is to start by contacting an experienced Sacramento eviction attorney.
 James L. Arrasmith is experienced at handling landlord-tenant cases, and he can help you navigate the eviction process.
 Call or text us today at (916) 704-3009.

 A 3-day notice to quit is a notice that is given to the tenant that states they have three days to pay rent or move out.
 If the tenant does not pay rent or move out, you can then file an eviction lawsuit.